Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 April 2025 23.32.33 UTC
+- WIB: Senin, 14 April 2025 00.23.22 UTC
-- WITA: Senin, 14 April 2025 00.32.33 UTC
+- WITA: Senin, 14 April 2025 01.23.22 UTC
-- WIT: Senin, 14 April 2025 01.32.33 UTC
+- WIT: Senin, 14 April 2025 02.23.22 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational